StarkDave31/PatatapClone/README.md

 # PatatapClone
-Clone of a popular Website Patatap.com
+Replica of a popular Website Patatap.com